vmsmith/CookBook/soup_bean_tarbais.md

 3. Reserve about 1/4 cup of the carrots/onions.

-4. Add the beans and 2 quarts of water to the pot.
+4. Add the beans and 2 quarts of water to the pot, plus the pork skin and bone.

-5. Bring to a boil, add a pinch of salt and pepper, then simmer for about 2 hours, until the beans are done.
+5. Bring to a boil, add a pinch of salt and pepper, then simmer for about an hour

+6. Add the pork meat and simmer for another hour.

-6. Let the beans cool slightly, then blend the beans and liquid with the immersion blender.
+7. Let the beans cool slightly, then blend the beans and liquid with the immersion blender.

-7. Run the bean mixture through a medium food mill.
+8. Optional: Run the bean mixture through a medium food mill.

-8. Return the beans to the soup pot, add the cream, bring to a boil and simmer for about 5 minutes.
+9. Return the beans to the soup pot, add the cream, bring to a boil and simmer for about 5 minutes.

-9. While the beans are simmering,  in another pan melt the a bit more fat and sauté the diced bread, ham, and reserved carrots and onions.
+10. While the beans are simmering,  in another pan melt the a bit more fat and sauté the diced bread, ham, and reserved carrots and onions.
 Fry, stirring, until crisp.

-10. Correct the bean soup with salt, pepper, piment d’Esplette.
+11. Correct the bean soup with salt, pepper, piment d’Esplette.

-11. Serve with a little garnish on each bowl of soup.
+12. Serve with a little garnish on each bowl of soup.